NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

 ### Connect the Update/Apply button

-with that we are going to connect the apply button in our `FeatureTemplateDockWidget` object emit a signal to tell something else to handle the apply logic.
+With that we are going to connect the **Apply/Update** button in our `FeatureTemplateDockWidget` object to emit a signal to tell something else to handle the apply logic.

 In `FeatureTemplateDockWidget` we need to define a signal called `templateApplied` like so